learn-co-students/interpolation-super-power-ruby-intro-000/README.md

 puts "The third letter in the alphabet is: #{letters[2]}"
 ```

-<a href='https://learn.co/lessons/interpolation-super-power' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/interpolation-super-power' title='Interpolation Super Power'>Interpolation Super Power</a> on Learn.co and start learning to code for free.</p>